chinamike65/hugo-tuolesi/content/book6/book6en.md

 At that time, there were 600,000 monks in the Kadam sect in Tibet, and there were 170,000 people in one monastery.

-After the establishment of the Kadam School, the Dharma-rectification flourished, and all the things that were not in the way of the Dharma disappeared naturally.
+After the establishment of the Kadam School, the Dharma-restoration flourished, and all the things that were not in the way of the Dharma disappeared naturally.

 After the Nyingma Sect, the Kadam Sect was established, followed by the Kagyu Sect and the Sakya Sect.
 These two sects were established at about the same time.

 7. Kagyu School

 The Kagyu sect is divided into Shangpa Kagyu and Dabo Kagyu.
 The patriarch of Shangpa Kagyu is Kezhiqiongwu.
 He went to India three times and worshipped 150 great siddhis as teachers, and obtained many methods.
 He founded the Shangpa Kagyu Sect in Tibetan areas, lived one hundred and fifty years old, and saved countless sentient beings.

 Guru Marpa, Venerable Milarepa, and Gampopa are the founders of the Dapo Kagyu School.